lsdev/LiteStep/docs/readme.txt

    were able to do.
 Please let us know if you find any odd or undesirable behavior in regards to the WorkArea and AppBars.

- - icon notification tray (systray) service fixes
+ - Icon notification tray (systray) service fixes

    The Icon Notification Tray service has been updated to fix several issues.
    The most visible one being where old icons and sometimes balloon (info)